Forgiving Infidelity For Healing

 Unfortunately, many people confuse the meaning of a break with a break up.
-If you are looking to forgive your husband, it's okay to need some space.
-It is often extremely healthy to take some time apart to think and let your pain out without directing it at your husband who you are looking to rebuild a relationship with.
-Be sure to have a real discussion with your husband where you let him know this is temporary and explain to him why you need time away.
+If you are looking to forgive your partner, it's okay to need some space.
+It is often extremely healthy to take some time apart to think and let your pain out without directing it at your partner who you are looking to rebuild a relationship with.
+Be sure to have a real discussion with your partner where you let him know this is temporary and explain to him why you need time away.
 It might be difficult to discuss infidelity with your children, and you may choose never to tell them.
 If this is the case, try to separate yourself in a more natural way, such as spending a week with your friends or relatives along with your children- a sort of family trip.

 Remind Yourself To Not Blame Yourself

-When working on forgiving your husband for cheating, the worst thing you can do is blame yourself.
+When working on forgiving your partner for cheating, the worst thing you can do is blame yourself.
 He is a grown man who made his own choices.
 This had nothing to do with you, as hard as that may be to believe.
 When you blame yourself, you start to feel bad about yourself, thinking that you or the way you are led to his cheating.
 If you truly feel responsible, you may take some responsibility, but do not take the blame.
 Understand the difference between the two.
 Instead of beating yourself up, treat yourself with kindness.
 This will help you heal and move forward.